AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

         - *Or the primary layer height that you intend to print at. <0.2mm can make first layer difficult, however.
 - **Speed**
     - **Slow Printing Speed**: Your `square_corner_velocity` From your printer.cfg.
 Default is 5.
-        - For Marlin, use your typical jerk value.
+        - :fish: For Marlin, use your typical jerk value.
     - **Fast Printing Speed**: Your perimeter speed
         - If your internal/external perimeter speeds are different, use the faster of the two.
         - :warning: **See [:page_facing_up:this table](https://docs.google.com/spreadsheets/d/1Ns3c4Yidn4unrxx7mJRS2iVHYgxszeJGdHS8gNP_Tz4/edit?usp=sharing) to ensure that you are not exceeding the maximum flow rate of your hotend.**